starkware-libs/cairo-lang/README.md

 ## Building using the dockerfile

+*Note*: This section is relevant only if you wish to build the Cairo python-package yourself, rather than downloading it.

 The root directory holds a dedicated Dockerfile, which automatically builds the package and runs the unit tests on a simulated Ubuntu 18.04 environment.
+You should have docker installed (see https://docs.docker.com/get-docker/).

 Clone the repository and initialize the git submodules using: